logrr/electron-app/README.md

 This app requires to get settings from your app config from our [portal]

+If you don't have access to it, request your trial [here](http://info.logrr.com/logrr-trial-sign-up).

 ## Install

 First, clone this repository or download a zip file out of it, your choice.